 Best Practices for Vet Practices

-This list of recommendations was compiled by Dr. Ashley Mitek from information provided by the Illinois State Veterinary Medical Association, the Illinois Department of Public Health and Department of Agriculture, and Dr. Jim Lowe of the University of Illinois College of Veterinary Medicine.
+This list of recommendations was compiled in March by Dr. Ashley Mitek from information provided by the Illinois State Veterinary Medical Association, the Illinois Department of Public Health and Department of Agriculture, and Dr. Jim Lowe of the University of Illinois College of Veterinary Medicine; it was last updated by Dr. Mitek with input from Dr. Will Sander on October 7.
+See the final three FAQ entries for the newest information.

 General Advice for Veterinary Practices During the COVID-19 Outbreak

-- Make sure you have the contact information for your local health department in case you need to consult with them.
+- Make sure you have the in case you need to consult with them.

 - Encourage staff hygiene (frequent handwashing).

 - Prohibit sick or febrile staff from working in your clinic.
-Staff members with symptoms of COVID-19 should quarantine and not be allowed to work for 14 days.
+Staff members with symptoms of COVID-19 should self-quarantine and not be allowed to work for 14 days.

 - Likewise, if a staff member has traveled to an area with widespread transmission, consult with your local health department about any restrictions on the person returning to work.

 - It is recommended that people infected with COVID-19 avoid contact with their pets, including petting, snuggling, being kissed or licked and sharing food.
 Another person in the household should feed and care for the pet.
-If the ill person must provide the care, the person should wash hands before and after interacting with the pet and wear a face mask.
+If the ill person must provide the care, the person should wear a mask and wash hands before and after interacting with the pet.

 Advice on Delivering Veterinary Care During the COVID-19 Outbreak

-- For cases that have to be seen (e.g., an acutely vomiting dog), nothing should move from an infected/quarantined household to a clinic without approval and clear delineation of a plan for that clinic (what, who and how you would see the case).
+- Nothing should move from an infected/quarantined household to a clinic without appropriate planning (what, who and how you would see the case).

 - AVMA recommendations on Keeping Your Staff Health, Caring for Veterinary Patients, and the use of Telemedicine